 And the door shuts.

 James and Elizabeth lay bare, shrouded in sheets and in each other's embrace.

 "A shit dream to have before you meet someone."
 She teases, fiddling with her poorly dyed, pink, strawberry hair.

 "Did the job?"

 "It got us to meet.
 Next day, woke up, had to clean my sheets.
 You just happened to move into the house across the street all those years ago.
-We passed and-"
+I was waiting for the bus to go to work and-"

 "-we met."
-She struggles out the bed, James moves like a slow magnet.
+She struggles out the bed.
+James moves to her like a slow magnet.